websecurify/node-vortex/README.md

 	vortex -vv 		# enables debug level logging vortex -vvv -c 	# enables silly level logging with colorization

-Vortext supports different providers to manage your virtual machines/nodes.
+Vortex supports different providers to manage your virtual machines/nodes.
 Out of the box you have support for VirtualBox and Amazon.
 VirtualBox is the default provider.
 Here is an example how to select a different provider:

 	vortex --provider=Amazon boot 	# boots nodes into amazon ec2

+The default provisioner, Roost, can also be configured with some command-line options.
+If you specify the `-d|--dry` flag the provisioner will only output information on what it will do but not perform any actions.
+This is useful if you are uncertain about the changes you are making to the roost manifests and you just want to check it out before doing it for real.
+For example:

+	vortex --provider=Amazon -d provision my-sensitive-node 	# dry-runs the provisioner

 # Vortex Manifest

-The Vortext manifest file is a simple JSON document.
+The Vortex manifest file is a simple JSON document.
 By default you are only required to specify the nodes you want in your configuration:

 	{
 		...